Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

-In this section we develop an abstract approach based on the so-called non-linear semigroup, combined with the Bakry-Emery $ \Gamma_2$ criterion.
-We show that if the strong gradient bound is satisfied, then the Gaussian concentration bound is conserved in the course of the time evolution, and in the limit $t\to\infty$.
+We develop an abstract approach based on the so-called nonlinear semigroup in the next two subsections.
+Then, we first combine it with the Bakry-Emery $\Gamma\!_2$ criterion in the reversible context.
+We show that if the strong gradient bound is satisfied, then the Gaussian concentration bound is conserved in the course of the time evolution, and in the limit $t\to+\infty$.
+Second, we develop a coupling approach to treat non-reversible degenerate situations (which are out of reach of the first approach).

+Before going on, we recall that we can look for Gaussian concentration bounds for smooth compactly supported functions, which will automatically give Gaussian concentration bounds for Lipschitz functions by virtue of Proposition \ref{gcbs-gcb}.